 Through the use of virtual resources, automation, and pay-as-you-go pricing models – companies will stop wasting resource on redundant workloads and become increasingly efficient.
 This, plus the ability to self-serve, will mean organisations will no longer need to run an on-premise data centre 24/7.

-Second to this, many cloud providers have replaced their energy sources with green alternatives, whilst others – including UKCloud, deliver Carbon Negative solutions.
+Second to this, many cloud providers have replaced their energy sources with green alternatives, whilst others – including UKCloud, deliver carbon neutral solutions.
 By working with socially responsible partners, you’ll be doing your bit too!

 What are the benefits?

 3. IT departments can focus on generating value

 Whilst digital transformation grabs all the headlines, 80% of IT budgets do little more than help keep the lights on.

 By migrating your workloads to the cloud, your organisation can claw back some of that 80% and give you back the time you need to focus on your digital transformation.
 By moving traditional applications to the cloud, you’ll quickly remove the need to update and maintain your own infrastructure.
 But don’t stop there.
 Make sure you check out the latest SaaS offerings before commissioning your next application build.
 Why build when you can buy?
 This will save you a lot of hassle further down the line.

 The cloud offers plenty of opportunities to refocus and re-energise your team.